Long Term Share-based incentive programme

 The remaining shares are Retention Shares, which are subject to the participants’ continued employment with Bang & Olufsen A/S and satisfactory people review ratings in the course of the three-year period.
 The Retention Shares also vest in three equal tranches over the period.

-The maximum number of shares that the participants will be able to receive pursuant to the programme is 2,889,147.
-Any vested restricted shares will be released after the general meetings approval of the annual report for 2022/23, provided vesting and release may be accelerated in certain extraordinary events as described in the company's remuneration policy.
+The maximum number of shares that the participants will be able to receive pursuant to the programme is 3,449,154.
+Any vested restricted shares will be released after the general meeting’s approval of the annual report for 2022/23, provided vesting and release may be accelerated in certain extraordinary events as described in the company's remuneration policy.

 Based on the volume-weighted average price of the Company’s shares traded on Nasdaq Copenhagen since the publication of the 2019/20 Annual Report, the total value of the restricted shares for all participants at the time of allocation amounts to DKK 22.4m assuming achievement of target level performance.